Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 When the ST adds a peril die, they may also describe something that has happened in the scene to make life more complicated for one or more player characters.

-The ST can also "spend" peril dice from the peril pool, removing them from the doom pool to activate certain special rules during play (as described in the ST section).
+The ST can also "spend" peril dice from the peril pool, removing them from the peril pool to activate certain special rules during play (as described in the ST section).
 For example, the ST can spend peril dice as if they were plot points for STCs, which is the main way peril dice are spent.

 #colbreak()